 Back to Wendy’s.

+“Okay, so, do you eat meat, or…?”
+Padma asked.
 “I don’t know what exactly the deal is as far as food rules.
 Ya’ll used to drink, yeah?”